arnb-smnta/Arnab-Namaste-/JS Concepts/js.md

 promises

+Promises are used to handle async operations in JS MDN docs promise gening to avoid call back hell always return data to apromise while chaining the promises

+Promise is a object that represents eventual completion or failure of a async operation in js

 callback

 A callback function is a function that is passed as an argument to another function, to be “called back” at a later time inside the function.